 Kadahj Bennett is an award-winning actor, educator and performer in the Boston area.
 Bennett has been a Teaching Artist in the community for the past 7 years with organizations such as Company One Theater, Actors Shakespeare Project and College Bound at Boston College.
 Bennett is a Luminary Artist at the Isabella Stewart Gardner Museum and an Artist in Residence with the Freshman Arts Program at Harvard University.
 Kadahj works on stage, screen, in galleries and classrooms alike and is stoked to be back at Zumix.
 Bennett is an alum and has been involved in the Zumix community since 2003.
 With programs like Street Program or Beatmakers, Kadahj gained the tools to empower his own music career.
-As frontman and writer for the Downbeat Keys, a brooklyn-based neon soul collective, Kadahj has toured SXSW, the east coast college circuit and shared a bill with Bon Jovi at the Best Buy Center in Times Square.
-His current Boston based Berklee band, Dancelujah, brings electronic hip hop soul to the city's music scene.
-A graduate of the Boston Arts Academy and recipient the Posse scholarship to Hamilton College, Kadahj is looking to cultivate more young creators of color to tell their stories.
+As frontman and writer for the Downbeat Keys, a Brooklyn-based neon soul collective, Kadahj has toured SXSW, the East Coast college circuit and shared a bill with Bon Jovi at the Best Buy Center in Times Square.
+His current Boston-based Berklee band, Dancelujah, brings electronic hip hop soul to the city's music scene.
+A graduate of the Boston Arts Academy and recipient of the Posse scholarship to Hamilton College, Kadahj is looking to cultivate more young creators of color to tell their stories.

 An avid explorer of sound and rhythm, different world cultures and innovative approaches to music, Manila-born vocalist and multi-instrumentalist Jireh Calo is an ever-evolving composer, arranger, and producer.
 Growing up mostly self-taught, her music embraces the spirit of freedom, improvisation and exploration.
 She draws much inspiration from jazz traditions, indigenous oral traditions, African and Latin Afro/Cuban rhythms, American folk, hip hop culture, soul music, and a variety of world music.